daglem/reDIP-64/README.md

 while avoiding blown fuses and a broken reDIP 64 board:

 * A 2A C64 power supply is recommended
-* A 40 pin stamped DIP adapter socket is recommended, in order to avoid damaging the board on insertion and removal
+* Be careful not to apply force to SMD components on insertion and removal

 The idea is that one can start by mounting the reDIP 64 in a Commodore 64, replacing the 6510 / 8500 MPU.
 This will make it possible to communicate